Best Tips On How To Make Money While Travelling

 Become an Influencer

-You need: Opinion leaders must have an established audience that trusts them and a platform to share their opinions.
-Usually, they have their own blogs, vlogs or they use social media.
-There are some platforms you’ll need to learn how to use.
-For example, Upfluence, FlameBit, Webfluential, etc.
+You need: An established audience that trusts you and a platform.
+Usually, that’s your own blog, vlog or social media.
+There are some platforms you’ll need to learn how to use, such as Upfluence, FlameBit, Webfluential.

 Try Affiliate marketing

 You have probably read blog posts where bloggers share tips featuring their favourite travel gear, photography equipment, etc. These usually contain affiliate links that refer readers to a website where they can buy the product that has been reviewed.
 Once a reader has made the purchase, the blogger gets a commission.

 You need: a relatively large audience, your blog/vlog and you will need to sign up for an affiliate program.

 You get: Most affiliate programs pay out between 4-12%.
 So your income will depend on the products, the conditions of the program, but mostly on the size of your audience.